 These CIDs: Have already been allocated time for discussion/or were discussed in other documents but with no consensus.
 These are ready for motion under the quarantine procedure in a subsequent Joint conf call.

-These CIDs: Were requested to have additional time for discussion/SP and are still pending discussion in those other documents.
+: Were requested to have additional time for discussion/SP and are still pending discussion in those other documents.

 These CIDs: Are still missing a technical note from the respective POC.
 POCs please check these CIDs and provide a technical note based on the discussions so that we can move these CIDs to green.